 A signaling rule defines the processing to be applied to the selected signaling traffic.
 A signaling rule is one component of the larger endpoint policy group defined in Section 7.10.
 A specific signaling rule was created for Session Manager.
-The Windstream SIP server used the default rule.
+The Level 3 SIP server used the default rule.

 To create a new rule, navigate to Domain Policies → Signaling Rules in the left pane.
 In the center pane, select Add Rule.
 A pop-up window (not shown) will appear requesting the name of the new rule, followed by series of pop-up windows in which the rule parameters can be configured.
 Once complete, the settings are shown in the far right pane.
 To view the settings of an existing rule, select the rule from the center pane.
 The settings will appear in the right pane.
+The example below shows the selection of rule SM6-1_SigRules.